Alexdesaint/Alexdesaint.github.io/content/_index.md

   - Now
   - Mar 2021
 - name: Software Developer Apprentice
-  location: Safran Electrical & Power, Interconnection Systems Eurasia, Design Office, Blagnac, France
+  location: "**Safran Electrical & Power**, Interconnection Systems Eurasia, Design Office, Blagnac, France"
   text:
   - >-
    Experimented with *Hololens 2* on how augmented reality glasses can be used in the plane cabling process.